 • Raised embossing on the front, recessed on the back.

-• Embossing only on a specified area (embossing field: 77x45 mm).
+• Embossing only on a specific area (embossing field: 77x45 mm).

 • No possibility of embossing to the bleed.

-• Before starting the design, download the template for embossed business cards (available at the calculator after selecting the embossing option Embossing area template)
+• Before starting the design, download the template for embossed business cards (available in the calculator after selecting the embossing option Embossing Area Template)

 Recessed Embossing

-• Recessed embossing on the front, back remains smooth.
+• Recessed embossing on the front, the back remains smooth.

 • Maximum embossing area: 100x200 mm.

-• Possibility of embossing to the edge with a fitting tolerance of +/- 1 mm.
+• Possibility of embossing to the edge with a registration tolerance of +/- 1 mm.

 • Best paper: WILD 450 g/m², bulked.
 Ideal for embossing large letters and graphic elements.